jiipeezz/Router-cfg-automation/thesis.md

 # 2 Router configuration, management and techniques

 Routers can be configured in different ways, depending on model and manufacturer.
 Some routers have a fancy Web interface, while other routers can be configured only by using text-based command line.
 Router configuration using a Web interface is usually pretty straightforward, since Web interfaces are designed so that even average Joes have some clue how to configure a router.
 Router configuration on a command line can be little trickier.
 Not only because some knowledge of how the command line works is needed, but because commands may change radically between different router operating systems.
-For example, Cisco, which is dominating router market with share of 55.1% (IDC, 2017), has its own Cisco IOS operating systems with unique commands.
-Then again, Huawei's routers run their own operating system, which means different commands apply when configuring the routers.
+For example, Cisco, which is dominating router market with share of 55.1% , has its own Cisco IOS operating systems with unique commands.
+Then again, Huawei's routers run their own operating system, which means different commands apply when configuring the routers (IDC, 2017).

 > ![ciscohuawei](img/comparison.png)